corkami/pocs/readme.txt

 Special
- **. maxvals.exe              a PE with a maximal values in the headers
+ **. maxvals.exe              a PE with a maximal values in the headers **. standard.exe             a PE with a bit of everything, useful as a all-in-one tutorial PE 'crackme'.

  **. dosZMXP.exe              a non-PE EXE with ZM signature
  *** exe2pe.exe               a non-PE EXE whose DOS stubs patches itself back to PE and relaunch as PE